ronakrm/scene_classification/README.md

 ### Grid Search

+Unfortunately due to time constraints we were unable to complete a grid search.
+All of the code was written and the grid search is ready to be run, but due to the size of files involved and the time complexity, it was unfeasible to complete.

-A grid search was performed over the parameters listed above to find the optimal set.
-Below are the values that were searched over for each parameter.
+A grid search would have been run over the parameters listed above to find the optimal set.
+Below are the values that we proposed searching over for each parameter.

 * params.gridSpacing = 2,4,8;
 * params.patchSize = 4,8,16;